changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 The `list_messages` method retrieves messages from the service.
 `thread_id` is the unique ID of the thread.

-`ListMessagesResponse` is the response returned from listing messages, it contains messages field, which is a list of Message, and other fields please refer to azure.communication.chat.models.ListMessagesResponse
+`ListMessagesResponse` is the response returned from listing messages, it contains messages field, which is a list of Message, and other fields please refer to azure.communication.chat.ListMessagesResponse
 ```Python
 list_messages_response = chat_client.list_messages(thread_id)
 print(list_messages_response.messages)